eclipse-tractusx/eclipse-tractusx.github.io/community/intro.md

 - __For a first contact__ please use our Tractus-X mailing list (tractusx-dev@eclipse.org) to get in touch with our community or a specific product team you want to contribute.
 - __For quick and informal syncs__ please use
-  our [Matrix Chat](https://chat.eclipse.org/#/room/#tools.tractus-x:matrix.eclipse.org) to align on easy topics, ask questions, share a link or a bite-size piece of information.
+  our [Eclipse Matrix Space](https://matrix.to/#/#automotive.tractusx:matrix.eclipse.org) to align on easy topics, ask questions, share a link or a bite-size piece of information.
 - __For product alignments__ please set up a meeting with a tool of your choice as a project manager.
 The preparation of meeting minutes is not required.
 Recurring formal meetings must be communicated via our Tractus-X mailing list.
 Ad hoc